Spinal Cord Injury: Assisted Cough

-People who've had an SCI may not have a strong cough.
 A strong cough is important to help clear the lungs of mucus.
-This can help prevent lung problems such as pneumonia.
-If the person you're caring for has a weak cough or a lot of mucus, you may need to do an assisted cough.
+If you have a weak cough or a lot of mucus, you may need an assisted cough.

-An abdominal thrust (or Heimlich-type) assist is done while the person is sitting up in a bed or chair.
-If they're in a wheelchair, be sure to set the brakes and use the seat belt.
+In an abdominal thrust (or Heimlich-type) assist, another person pushes on your belly to help you cough.
+This is done while you are sitting up in a bed or chair.
+If you're in a wheelchair, be sure to set the brakes and use the seat belt.
 Wait 30 minutes after a meal before you do an assisted cough.

-- Place the heel of one hand on the person's belly just above their navel.
-Place your other hand on top of the first hand and interlock your fingers, keeping your elbows straight.
+- Your caregiver places the heel of one hand on your belly just above your navel.
+They place their other hand on top of the first hand and interlock their fingers, keeping their elbows straight.

-- Have the person take a deep breath and hold it.
+- You take a deep breath and hold it until the caregiver tells you to cough.

-Talk to the person's doctor before trying this.
+Talk to your doctor before trying this.
 Some people shouldn't try an assisted cough.
 This may include those who:

 - Are in pain.